How to Exercise Safely with Limited Mobility: A Senior's Step-by-Step G

 - Repeat with the other foot

-These simple movements improve joint lubrication, making subsequent exercises for seniors with limited mobility much more comfortable.
+These simple movements improve joint lubrication, making subsequent exercises much more comfortable.

 Neck and shoulder stretches

 Neck tension commonly affects seniors, often from prolonged sitting or looking down at devices.
-Incorporating these stretches helps relieve stiffness and improve range of motion.
+These stretches help relieve stiffness and improve range of motion.

 For neck flexion stretch: